INTO-CPS-Association/dse_scripts/README.md

     Constraints on organism parameters
   ],
   "parameters": {
-    "parameter Name": [min value, max value], Parameters to run the DSE on with a min and max ragne to create the initial population from
+    "parameter name": [min value, max value], Parameters to run the DSE on with a min and max ragne to create the initial population from
   },
   "geneticArguments":
   {